 The centrepiece of Zeus’ most magnificent sanctuary was the 13.5m-tall gold and ivory statue, dedicated to the king of the gods and created by master craftsman Pheidias.
 One of the Seven Wonders of the Ancient World, the statue no longer exists but you will appreciate its scale by visiting and you will be able to admire firsthand other famous artefacts, such as the statue of Hermes by Praxiteles.

 Both the archaeological site and the museum in Ancient Olympia offer a vivid picture of the splendour, glory and breadth of a civilisation that continues to give so much to the modern world – not just in sporting action but ethics, ideals and sportsmanship.

 What to do in Ancient Olympia

 The Olympic Games were more than just athletic competitions.
-They were panhellenic festivals and took precedence over everything else occurring at that time, even wars.
-During the period of the Games and allowing for travel time, any hostilities between the normally fractious Greek city-states was suspended and the Olympic Truce imposed.
-Broken only twice in a thousand years of Games, this was an accomplishment we would do well to emulate.
+They were panhellenic festivals and took precedence over everything occurring at that time, even wars.
+During the period of the Games, any hostilities between fractious city-states were suspended and an Olympic Truce was imposed.
+Such was the Games’ importance that only twice in a thousand years were they interrupted.

-One of the most significant archaeological sites in Greece, the ancient stadium was where the most important competitions took place.
+This is where the most important competitions took place.
 Pass under the arched entrance and you’re in a place where countless VIPs rubbed shoulders with the common folk (but not women), all rooting for their heroes.
-The stadium you see today was built around the same time as the temple of Zeus, in the 5th century BC.
+The stadium you see today was built around the same time as the Temple of Zeus, in the 5th century BC.